Eligibility, Awards & Disbursements

 - Awards amounts are ESTIMATES based on full-time enrollment.
 Actual amounts paid out depend upon the student’s enrollment level at time of disbursement, institutional charges and remaining aid eligibility.

 - Student Loans are an available resource that requires careful consideration and budgeting since students must repay the borrowed money with interest.

-- To accept loans, complete the required Direct Student Loan Acceptance steps annually.
+- To accept loans, complete the required Direct Student Loan Acceptance steps for 2019-20 borrowers.

 - Loans have specific processing schedules, and enrollment requirements.

 - Federal Financial Aid Offers are made for Fall, Spring and Summer terms (as long as funds are available)